Our Evolving Relationship with Food

 A common feature to examine in understanding disordered eating patterns is one’s temperament.
 Temperament is defined as a person’s mental, physical, and emotional traits, or one’s natural disposition from birth.
 Let’s look at how one’s temperament can shape their relationship to food throughout childhood and into adulthood.

-Ask yourself these questions to gain a clearer understanding of how your temperament may have affected your predisposition around food and eating habits:
+How your temperament may have affected your food and eating habits:

 • Were you told you were a calm and easy-going baby or an agitated and anxious one?